 The college would offer the required facility for shooting, editing and sound work of the above.
-The shooting of the news story will be carried out by a team of 2 students of which one will take the role of a news cameraman.
-The rest part of the news bulletin production including editing and voice over/dubbing shall be done by the student himself/herself.
-Facility and technical support for the editing and sound work in studio would be provided for the student.
+The shooting of the news story will be carried out by a team of 2 students to support each other in playing the roles of cameraperson and reporter.
+Separate news stories shall be prepared and post production including editing and voice over/dubbing shall be done by the student himself/herself.
+Facility and technical support for the editing and sound work in the studio would be provided for the student.